bartoszkosiorek/mantaflow/README.md

     mkdir mantaflow/build
     cd mantaflow/build
-    cmake .. -DGUI=ON -DOPENMP=ON
+    cmake .. -DGUI=ON -DOPENVDB=ON
-    make -j4
+    make -j8

+To build Mantaflow with OpenVDB and Threading Building Blocks (TBB) support, you need to disable GUI.
+There is an issue with duplicated symbols between Qt and Threading Building Blocks (TBB):

+    cmake .. -DTBB=ON -DOPENVDB=ON

 That's it!
 You can now test mantaflow using an example scene